 He’eia Fish Pond

 not far from the He’eia Fish Pond is Kualoa Beach Park and the unmistakable “Chinaman’s Hat.”
 It’s a small, pyramid shaped island nearly a mile from shore, and it is one of Oahu’s most recognizable landmarks.
-Known originally as Mokoli’i Island, it is home a to a variety of flora and fauna, most of which is non-native and threatens species that are native to Hawaii.
+Known originally as Mokoli’i Island, it is home a to a variety of flora and fauna.

 As the tour continues north, it stops at Laie Point, a picturesque stopping point on the windswept coast.
 A handful of small islands just offshore are said to be bits of a slain “mo’o”, or giant lizard who was defeated by a powerful chief in ancient times.